Memorial Quadrangle: Building

 Construction began in 1917, the bicentennial of Yale's first building in New Haven, and was completed in 1921.
 As initially built, the Quadrangle contained dorm rooms for 630 students, a dining hall, and seven courtyards.
 Dry moats with low walls, a frequent architectural motif at Yale, were first used by this building and were planted with ivy, flowers, and trees by landscape architect Beatrix Jones Farrand with an eye to both increased privacy and street beautification.

 Harkness Tower, the most visible symbol of Yale on the New Haven skyscape, is placed on an axis unifying it with Yale's Old Campus.
+The shorter Wrexham Tower is modeled on the tower of St Giles' Church in Wrexham, Wales, where Elihu Yale is buried.

 The building is divided into seven courtyards, which Rogers framed with materials and decorative elements giving each distinct character.
-Three—Killingworth Court, Saybrook Court, and the largest, Branford Court—commemorate Connecticut towns significant to the school's founding, and a fourth, Wrexham Court, the resting place of Elihu Yale.
+Three—Killingworth Court, Saybrook Court, and the largest, Branford Court—commemorate Connecticut towns significant to the school's founding, and a fourth, Wrexham Court, commemorating the city of Wrexham in Wales, the resting place of Elihu Yale.
 The other three, on the building's southern side and now part of Branford College, are named for early debating societies in Yale College: Brothers in Unity Court, Linonia Court, and Calliope Court after the Calliopean Society.
 Walls around these southward courtyards are several stories shorter than those on the north, allowing light to fill all of the quadrangle's open spaces more evenly.

 The building's masonry exterior is richly ornamented, and much of the decoration commemorates distinguished university graduates.
 The gate beneath Harkness Tower, crafted by Samuel Yellin, is the most ornate of his many works at Yale.
 G. Owen Bonawit designed unique stained glass windowpanes for each student room.
+The roof of the building has been tiled with a custom Ludowici clay shingle since its construction.